Series Index - Setting Up in the Real World

 Note the 16 DP!

 The limiting factors are those of floating point arithmetic.
-Double precision floating-point limitations apply to all modelling operations.
+As mentioned above, double precision floating-point limitations apply to all modelling operations.

 Many floating point calculations are carried out and each time a rounding off occurs (up to 16 places to the right of the decimal point).
 These roundings can accumulate to the point where positional errors can occur, potentially reducing accuracy or compromising operations.